8BitRain/Payper/README.md

 - [x] Add instant updating for payment cancellation
 - [ ] Add instant updating for payment confirmation and rejection
 - [ ] Fix user search regex bug
+- [ ] All pay and request invites are sent to "Incoming" tab (talk to Vash)
+- [ ] Fix opacity header icons in CreatePaymentView
+- [ ] Fix issue where Payper contact list sometimes doesn't populate above phone contacts in UserSearchView (is Firebase listener receiving empty contacts and concatenating an empty array with native contacts?)
+- [ ] Fix header padding on small phones

 ### Brady (post-MVP)
 - [ ] Implement action sheets